mspnp/performance-optimization/README.md

 - **[Synchronous I/O][SynchronousIO]** describes how performing I/O operations synchronously can consume resources and seriously impact scalability.

+:pencil:
-Note that this project is still very much a work-in-progress.
+This project is still very much a work-in-progress.
 We will likely be adding further anti-patterns, and we welcome feedback, suggestions, and other contributions to those that we have already documented.

+:pencil:
+The instructions and dependencies vary for each project.
+Please see the readme file in the root of each project folder for specifics.

 [BusyDatabase]: BusyDatabase/docs/BusyDatabase.md
 [BusyFrontEnd]: BusyFrontEnd/docs/BusyFrontEnd.md